bridging-the-gap/bridging-the-gap.github.io/index.md

 ### Sign in

+To login, use the sign in page.
 Click on the “Login” button in the upper right corner of the navbar, then select “Sign in” to go to the following page and login.
 You must have been previously registered with the system to use this option:

 <img src="doc/signin-page-M2.png">

 ### Sign up

-Alternatively, you can select “Sign up” to go to the following page and register as a new user.
-In this case, you must specify your role as either student or company.
+To register, use the sign up page, also accessible from the dropdown in the top right of the navbar.
+Once reaching the signup page, you have the same fields as the sign in page plus you must also specify your role as either student or company.

 <img src="doc/signup-page-M2.png">